 The Good Liar: There’s more than meets the eye in this classic tale of con artists where Ian McKellan and Helen Mirren elegantly spar.
 YouTube.

 The Good Nurse: Outstanding acting by Jessica Chastain Eddie Redmayne highlight this complex and gripping story of a nurse who quietly takes out his deep-seated angers on helpless patients.
 Unexpected developments, and a strong message about corporate responsibility.
-Amazon.
+Amazon Prime.

 Half Sister, Full Love (Et ta soeur): This is a switch!
 A French remake of an American movie.
 This film is a tight drama with three interconnected people in a beautiful house on the remote island of Ushant, the western-most point in France.
-Amazon.
+Amazon Prime.

 The Heist of the Century (El robo del siglo): Engaging Argentine bank robbery caper with eccentric characters and great photography.
-May not be currently streaming, watch for film festival showings.
+Amazon Prime.

 A Hero: An Iranian flick about a man in debtors’ prison (sounds like out of Dickens, but apparently it exists today) and has 48 hours to raise the funds to get released.
 Well acted, complex situations.
-Amazon.
+Amazon Prime.

 Here We Are: Beautifully directed Israeli movie about a father and a grown autistic son who is too old to live at home but too scared to leave.
 Exceptional performances.
 Look for film festival screenings.